 Why This Matters

-Canadian Prime Minister Mark Carney's diplomatic tour of India, Australia, and Japan marks a significant shift in Canada's foreign policy, as the country seeks to diversify its relationships and reduce its reliance on the United States.
+Prime Minister Mark Carney's diplomatic tour of India, Australia, and Japan is a significant development in Canada's foreign policy, as the country seeks to diversify its international relationships and reduce its reliance on the United States.

 Coverage Snapshot